AleRapchan/interledger-protocol-interface/README.md

 ```bash
 npm init
 ```
-3. Now install Express in the myapp directory and save it in the dependencies list of your package.json file The request module is like any of the other packages you’ve used so far and can be added to your project via npm.
+3. Now install Axios in the myapp directory and save it in the dependencies list of your package.json file.
+The axios module is like any of the other packages you’ve used so far and can be added to your project via npm.
 To install the latest version and add it to the package.json file, head to terminal, and type the following command:
 ```bash
 $ npm install --save axios
 ```

+### Writing NodeJS Code
-Request is designed to be the simplest way possible to make http calls.
-It supports HTTPS and follows redirects by default.
+Axios is designed to be the simplest way possible to make http calls.

 ## checkBalance.js
 ```JS